quay/enhancements/enhancements/namespace-auto-pruning.md

 * Get the policy configuration from `namespaceautoprunepolicy`
     * If no policy configuration exists, delete the entry from `autoprunetask` for this namespace and exit immediately
 * Begin a paginated loop of all repositories under the organization
-    * Determine which pruning method to use based on `config.pruneBy`
+    * Determine which pruning method to use based on `policy.method`
     * Execute the pruning method with the policy configuration retrieved earlier
         * For pruning by number of tags the worker will get the number of currently active tags sorted by creation date and delete the oldest tags to the configured number
         * For pruning by date the worker will get the active tags older than the specified time span and any tags returned will be deleted